mooinglemur/zsmkit/README.md

 When composing/arranging your music and sound effects, keep channel use in mind.
 For more seamless playback, sound effects are best written to be played on channels that are not used by your main BGM music, or choose channels whose absence in your BGM are less noticeable if they are taken over by the higher priority playback.

 In addition, when a song that is currently playing has channels that are restored from being suspended, either by calling `zsm_play` after being paused, or via a higher priority song ending or being stopped, notes that were supposed to be playing on the YM2151 during the suspension are not restored mid-note.
 The channel will sound again once the next key down event occurs.
 Please be aware of this when putting lengthy legatos in your BGM as such passages may stay silent longer than you'd expect if they're interrupted.

-This is however not a concern on VERA PSG as notes are simply defined by channel volume.
+The behavior in the previous paragraph is however not a concern on VERA PSG as notes are simply defined by their channel volume.
 A VERA channel being un-suspended will immediately play sound if the priority on the restored channel calls for it.

 ## Building and using in your project

 This library was written for the `cc65` suite.
 As of the writing of this documentation, it is geared toward including in assembly language projects.

 To build the library, run
 `make`
 from the main project directory.
 This will create `lib/zsmkit.lib`, which you can build into your project.

 You will likely want to include the file `src/zsmkit.inc` into your project as well for the library's label names.